 Generally, anything that is similar to mashed potatoes once ground up is not good for your garbage disposal.
 Banana peels also have stringy fibers that can make things even worse.

 - Grinding potato peels: Potato peels are just as bad as banana peels, and they have been causing clogs ever since garbage disposals became a thing.
-Once ground up, they will quickly clog the drain.
+Once ground up, they will quickly clog the drain (check out our Home Remedies for Clogged Drains)as well if you have this problem).

 How to Fix a Garbage Disposal That Won’t Drain